-Past river floods have damaged the RD 551 levees in the form of erosion.
+Past river floods, most recently in 1986, 1997/1998, 2006 and 2017, have damaged the RD 551 levees in the form of erosion.
 Some of this erosion was repaired by RD 551 under flood fight conditions.
 Restoration erosion repair has typically been performed by the Corps of Engineers as authorized under PL 84-99.
 Repair work under PL 84-99 was performed by the Corps of Engineers on Pearson District levees following the recent floods of 1986, 1997, 1998, and 2006.
+Erosion experienced in other years was repaired by RD 551.
+The District temporarily lost eligibility in the PL84-99 program but is in the process to regain eligibility through the preparation and execution of a Systemwide Improvement Framework (SWIF).
+The District is now eligible to receive repair and recovery assistance from the Corps of Engineers in the event of a levee failure.

-Past floods have also required flood fighting by RD 551.
+Past floods, as previously listed, have also required flood fighting by RD 551.
 This flooding fighting has consisted of seepage control and emergency erosion repair.
 Seepage control is critical in levee breach prevention.
 The levees and levee foundations of Pearson District are very porous and subject to flood water seeping through, and under, the levee.
 If left uncontrolled, this seepage could accelerate to the point that it has the force to move levee material.
 This phenomenon is called piping, or internal erosion of the levee.
 Once enough material is moved out of the levee section, a levee breach occurs.